 Losing Your Mucus Plug (or not)

 Your mucus plug plays an important yet often underappreciated role in your baby's health.
 In a nutshell, it is a collection of mucus that acts as a seal to your cervix, providing much needed separation from your womb and the outside world (i.e. germs and bacteria).
 As your cervix dilates towards the end of your pregnancy, you may notice a "bloody show," which is the loss of your mucus plug.
 It may be stringy, streaked with pink, red, or brown, resembling the appearance of a Kleenex after blowing your nose.
 Delightful, huh?
 As unappetizing as it may sound, it's a good thing to see.
-While it doesn't necessary mean labor is eminent, it does mean you are dilating, and that's a good sign.
+While it doesn't necessarily mean labor is eminent, it does mean you are dilating, and that's a good sign.
 No two pregnancies or bodies are alike, and some women never notice the loss of their mucus plug, as it might happen gradually.

 Your Water Breaking (or not)